WebOrigami/docs/src/content/language/comparison.md

 subtitle: Differences between Origami and JavaScript expressions
 ---

 If you're familiar with JavaScript, Origami is essentially **JavaScript expressions plus paths**.
-It also includes some minor adaptations that make it easier to define sites with expressions.
+It also includes minor adaptations that make it easier to define sites with expressions.

+Origami language features are generally opt-in; you don't have to use them, and can write JavaScript expressions however you'd prefer.
+Origami does enforce one stylistic rule: you have to put spaces around math operators.
+Most JavaScript developers (and most code formatters) already do that, and in turns out that sites don't typically require extensive math in their construction.

 # Quick reference